junkdog/term-webgl2/README.md

 for content updates, and sizing queries.

 ### FontAtlas
-Manages the 3D texture atlas containing all font glyphs.
+Manages the 2D texture array containing all font glyphs.
 Provides character-to-texture-coordinate mapping with fast ASCII optimization.
 Supports loading default or custom font atlases.